The Last Legion: Reception

-As of June 2020, the film had an average score of 37 out of 100 on Metacritic based on 12 reviews.
-On Rotten Tomatoes, the film holds a 15% approval rating, based on 55 reviews with an average rating of 4.02/10.
-The site's consensus reads, "With miscast leads and unoriginal, uninspired dialogue, The Last Legion pales in comparison to the recent cinematic epics it invokes."
+As of September 2026, the film had an average score of 37 out of 100 on Metacritic based on 12 reviews.
+On Rotten Tomatoes, the film holds a 15% approval rating, based on 54 reviews with an average rating of 4.30/10.
+The site's consensus reads, "With miscast leads and unoriginal, uninspired dialogue, The Last Legion pales in comparison to the recent cinematic epics it invokes".

+Peter Bradshaw rates the film two out of five stars in a Guardian review, calling it "very silly but not without entertainment value."
+Nathan Rabin rates The Last Legion similarly in an A.V.
+Club review, writing: "Though it's never wise to underestimate the power or universal appeal of Rai's cleavage and lustrous hair, that's about all that sets the doggedly mediocre The Last Legion apart from every other sword-and-sandal epic about the origins of Camelot."

+According to Men's Journal, the film's "spectacular premise and strange historical-fantasy mash-up began attracting renewed curiosity" years after its release, remaining "an intriguing cinematic oddity" due to it becoming a box-office bomb despite its ambition, all-star cast, and $67 million budget.